Sharpe James: Mayor of Newark

-Sharpe James was first elected to public office in 1970 as South Ward Councilman.
-He was first elected Mayor of Newark on May 13, 1986, and was sworn into office on July 1 of that year.
+On January 30, 1986, James announced he would run for Mayor of Newark to challenge four-term incumbent Kenneth A. Gibson.
+James won the May 13 election and was sworn into office on July 1 of that year.
 He was the first Newark mayor to run unopposed when he sought re-election in 1990 and handily won re-election in 1994 and 1998.
-Sharpe James became Newark's longest-serving mayor when he was re-elected for an unprecedented fifth term in 2002, a year after being named Mayor of the Year by the New Jersey Conference of Mayors.
+James became Newark's longest-serving mayor when he was re-elected for an unprecedented fifth term in 2002, a year after being named "Mayor of the Year" by the New Jersey Conference of Mayors.
+His 2002 reelection campaign, against then-Councilman Cory Booker, was documented in the 2005 feature film Street Fight.
+James faced scrutiny over a racist and homophobic statement involving a slur made to Booker during a public confrontation prior to election day, but still was victorious in the tense election.